• Skip to primary navigation

 Rain in Playas del Coco

-Here’s a short clip of rain in Playas del Coco during May.
+Here’s a short clip of rain in Playas del Coco in May.
 This is a very good representation of a typical rain in the rainy season.
 It rained very hard like this for about 20 minutes.
 When it stopped raining, the clouds cleared up and it became very sunny and humid.
 On and off rains are characteristic of tropical weather.

 Something else to know about Playas del Coco is that due to the dryness, shorter rainy season and surrounding resorts, Coco constantly experiences water shortages and droughts.